3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 Today, we will learn a bit about how Git works, enough to learn how to use it for this class - by keeping track of homework and classwork.
 Through this process, we will better understand how we will use it as professional developers.

-> Things we did not discuss/need to know right now, but might be curious to know about in the future!
+> Things we did not discuss/need to know right now, but you might be curious to know more about/research in the future!

 - [Directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
 - [SHA-1](https://en.wikipedia.org/wiki/SHA-1)